 Finally, there’s one last data-point I didn’t mention.
 American companies are sitting on record hordes of cash.
 Why?
 Because CEOs and CFOs tend to be a pretty smart, savvy group.
-And, unlike macroeconomists, they won’t bet the farm on theories that can’t be proven.
+And, unlike macroeconomists, they won’t bet the farm on theories that can’t possibly be proven.

-The truth is, after all this experimentation with monetary policy, we don’t know what impact it really had and whether we haven’t dug ourselves a bigger hole than we were in before we started.
+The truth is, after all this experimentation with monetary policy, we don’t know what impact it really had and whether we haven’t dug ourselves a deeper hole than we were in before we started.
 We don’t know because we can’t know.
 And I’m not the only one who knows that.
 The smartest business minds in our nation know it too.
 And they’re about as uncertain about America’s future as they’ve ever been.